underscore-en/leetcode/linkedlist.md

-# Get start of second half
+# Topic: Get start of second half

 ### When the last element is needed
 We want to make sure fast pointer `d` does not go null as we want to derive last element from it.